kevinjihwanlee/ie3-app-dev/README.md

 ## Team
 PMs:
-Kevin Lee
+Kevin Lee,
 Kimberly Kwon

 Team Members:
-Priya Kini
+Priya Kini,
-Cooper Barth
+Cooper Barth,
-Elise Lee
+Elise Lee,
-David Chen
+David Chen,
-Kevin Wu
+Kevin Wu,

 ## The Application
 At Northwestern University, there has never been a single, standardized platform for students to host events in a medium that can reach students outside their own social circle.
 The ineffectiveness of Facebook and postering as advertisement mediums fails to inform students about events happening on campus.